vflores-io/vflores-io.github.io/content/posts/20240109_Bayesian Logistic Regression/20240109_Bayesian Logistic Regression.md

 date = 2024-01-09T11:57:07+08:00
 draft = false
-summary = "Applying Turing.jl package in Julia for a probabilistic approach to a classification problem on a real-world dataset." tags = [ "Bayesian", "Logistic", "Regression", "Turing", "Julia"]
+summary = "Applying Turing.jl package in Julia for a probabilistic approach to a classification problem on a real-world dataset." tags = [ "Bayesian", "Bayesian Regression", "Logistic", "Regression", "Turing", "Julia"]
 +++
 ---